Canon 6D Mark II vs Fujifilm X100T

-The Canon EOS 6D Mark II and the Fujifilm X100T are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and September 2014.
+The Canon EOS 6D Mark II and the Fujifilm X100T are two enthusiast cameras that were announced, respectively, in June 2017 and September 2014.
 The 6D Mark II is a DSLR, while the X100T is a fixed lens compact.
-The cameras are based on a full frame (6D Mark II) and an APS-C sensor.
-The Canon has a resolution of 26 megapixel, whereas the Fujifilm provides 16 MP.
+The cameras are based on a full frame (6D Mark II) and an APS-C (X100T) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Fujifilm provides 16 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Fujifilm X100T.
+An illustration of the physical size and weight of the Canon 6D Mark II and the Fujifilm X100T is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is considerably smaller (41 percent) than the Canon 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the X100T does not feature any corresponding weather-sealing.